by Dylan N.

+This first appeared in The Havok Journal on February 5, 2019.
 This was originally published on SOFLETE and shared on The Havok Journal with permission.

 In this article, we’re going to deep-dive into Stoicism, a philosophical school whose ancient Greek founders codified the #DieLiving mindset long before Zeus rolled the first jug of TBNN down from Mount Olympus.
 We begin by defining philosophy and identifying some of the tangible benefits we can achieve by taking the time to learn and apply a few basic philosophical principles.